rmruiz/openrowingmonitor/docs/attribution.md

 * The app icon is based on this [Image of a rowing machine](https://thenounproject.com/term/rowing-machine/659265) by [Gan Khoon Lay](https://thenounproject.com/leremy/) licensed under [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/).

 * The frontend uses some icons from [Font Awesome](https://fontawesome.com/), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

-* Thank you to [Jaap van Ekris](https://github.com/JaapvanEkris) for his many contributions to this project, especially the physics engine and the file exports.

-* Thanks to [Abasz](https://github.com/Abasz) for his great contributions to the GUI, GPIO, BLE and Ant+ implementations, as well as the many constructive feedback that helped improve many areas of OpenRowingMonitor.